whiffee/Jupyter_caveman/readme.md

 ﻿__The Place__

 What is a caveman?
-A prominent Jupyter trend in usage and development is toward Jupyterlab.
-But some 'paleo', even 'neanderthal', individuals stick stubbornly to the classic notebook.
+A prominent announced trend in usage and development in the Jupyter ecosphere is toward Jupyterlab, undoubtedly a strong and popular product.
+Nevertheless, some 'paleo', even 'neanderthal', individuals stick stubbornly to the classic notebook.
 Almost like a caveman.
 That's me, Mr. Neanderthal.

 The purpose of this repository is twofold: One, to show how to set up a purely classical notebook environment, and Two, to show how to run the demo problem from __vmc_pde__  to appreciate an interesting, even important, approach to partial differential equation solving.